prettydiff/share-file-systems/documentation/commands.md

 1. `node js/application certificate name:"certificate"`
    - The file name of the certificate and supporting files.
 The default value if "certificate" is no name is provided.
 1. `node js/application certificate domain:"localhost"`
    - Specify a certificate domain by providing an argument beginning 'domain:'.
-This is optional in create mode and defaults to "localhost".
+This is optional in create mode and defaults to "share-file".
 This argument is required in remove mode on Windows as only certificates with a matching domain will be removed.
 1. `node js/application certificate organization:"localhost"`
    - Specify a certificate org value by providing an argument beginning 'organization:'.
-This is optional in create mode and defaults to "localhost".
+This is optional in create mode and defaults to "share-file".
 This argument is required in remove mode on Windows as certificates with a matching org value will be removed.
 1. `node js/application certificate ca-name:"certificate"`
    - The file name of the authority certificate and supporting files.
 The default value is "ca" if no name is provided.
 This is not used on self signed certificates
 1. `node js/application certificate ca-domain:"localhost-ca"`
    - Specify a certificate authority domain by providing an argument beginning 'domain:'.
-This is optional and defaults to "localhost-ca".
+This is optional and defaults to "share-file-ca".
 This argument is ignored for self signed certificates or if mode is remove.
 1. `node js/application certificate self-sign`
    - The "self-signed" argument instead creates a self-signed certificate.